Pan-Canadian Framework on Clean Growth and Climate Change

 - Under the federal Greenhouse Gas Reporting Program, all facilities that emit 10,000 tonnes or more per year of GHG, in CO2 equivalent units, are required to report.

 Effective July 1, 2015, the Reduction of Carbon Dioxide Emissions from Coal-Fired Generation of Electricity Regulations came into force under the Canadian Environmental Protection Act, 1999.
 The regulations place a limit of 420 tonnes of CO2 for each gigawatt-hour of electricity produced from coal per year.
 Compliance with the regulations by all new and most existing coal-fired electricity-generating plants will be required immediately, with some existing units being required to comply with the regulations before 2030.

-The federal government has also implemented the Regulations Amending the Passenger Automobile and Light Truck Greenhouse Gas Regulations and Heavy-Duty Vehicle and Engine Greenhouse Gas Emission Regulations (regulating the emissions standards of typical consumer and industrial vehicles), as well as the Renewable Fuel Regulations (governing the minimum quantities of renewable fuel that must comprise gasoline, diesel and heating fuels supplied in Canada).
+The federal government has also implemented the Regulations Amending the Passenger Automobile and Light Truck Greenhouse Gas Regulations and the Heavy-Duty Vehicle and Engine Greenhouse Gas Emission Regulations (regulating the emissions standards of typical consumer and industrial vehicles).

 In November 2017, Canada ratified the Kigali Amendment to the Montréal Protocol, which will phase down hydrofluorocarbons—or HFCs which, in addition to their role in atmospheric ozone layer deterioration (being the focus of the Montréal Protocol), are very powerful GHGs.
 Canada has also been working to harmonize its climate change efforts with those of other countries.
 In this regard, Canada has announced partnerships with France and the World Bank Group and on November 20, 2017, Canada signed a Memorandum of Understanding with Rwanda to this effect.